hms-dbmi/pic-sure-core-frontend/README.md

 ### 3. pic-sure-hpds-ui-libs
 The pic-sure-hpds-ui-libs module contains a collection of utility libraries and services that are used throughout the PIC-SURE HPDS UI.
 These libraries handle common tasks, such as communication with the PIC-SURE API, parsing and formatting data, and managing user authentication and authorization.

-#### Features include:

-- Helper functions for interacting with the PIC-SURE API
-- Data formatting and parsing utilities
-- Authentication and authorization services

 ## Getting Started
 WIP